KarolChilimoniuk/weather-app-typescript/README.md

-***
 ### Introduction ⏩
 Hello World!
-This is my weather app built with React library, Typescript and Node enviroment.
-Project contains client side and server side.
-Application is coded for learn purposes (cooperation between front-end and back-end).
+This is my weather app built with React library, Typescript and Node.js environment.
+Project based on Openweather API and contains client side and server side.
+Frontend is deployed on Netlify, backend on Render.com.
+App contains Jest & React-testing-library unit tests.
-*****Server migrated from Heroku to Render and may take 45-120 sec to spin up the server once loaded.*****
+<u>*****IMPORTANT: Server migrated from Heroku to Render and may take 45-120 sec to spin up the server once loaded.*****<u>
 ***
 ### Technologies and Tools 🏗
 * create-react-app